-- Minimum cumulative GPA of 2.00 in the undergraduate academic program transcript level. - Successful completion \ of 67% of all credits attempted at the undergraduate programs transcript level. - \ "Successful completion" is defined as credits finished with grades other than an "F," "I," "IP," "W," "WF," "WX," "FX," "NP," "NG," or "AU" at the time grades are posted for the term being reviewed and/or when the satisfactory academic progress review for the prior term is made.

-- For students enrolled in an undergraduate degree program, the timeframe cannot exceed 150% of the published length of the program, which is measured in attempted credit hours, based upon the number of credits offered at Regent for the program.
-Therefore, the maximum duration of financial aid eligibility for students in this program is 180 attempted credit hours at Regent counted from the term/period the student originally begins the program, not to exceed six (6) calendar years from the beginning of the initial term/period (including period of non-enrollment). - Student must be in otherwise good academic standing with the university (as defined by the university's academic policies).
-A student placed on academic probation is automatically on financial aid warning.
+- Minimum cumulative GPA of 2.00 in the undergraduate academic program transcript level. - Successful completion \ of 67% of all credits attempted at the undergraduate programs transcript level. - \ "Successful completion" is defined as credits finished with grades other than an "F," "I," "IP," "WF," "WX," "FX," "NP," "NG," or "AU" at the time grades are posted for the term being reviewed and/or when the satisfactory academic progress review for the prior term is made. - For students enrolled in an undergraduate degree program, the time frame cannot exceed 150% of the published length of the program, which is measured in attempted credit hours, based upon the number of credits offered at Regent for the program.
+Therefore, the maximum duration of financial aid eligibility for students in this program is 180 attempted credit hours at Regent counted from the term/period the student originally begins the program.